demery/.emacs.d/README.markdown

 This is my `.emacs.d` directory.

-It's based on the Emacs Start kit and adds stuff I use.
+It's based on the Emacs Starter kit and adds stuff I use.

 I work on a Mac and use <http://emacsformacosx.com/>.